Welcome to Grief Threads

 she’s got initiation codes, and is calling to those who are brave enough to lean in…

-you’ll bring the fabric and cloth that hold significance to you.
+you’ll bring the fabric and cloth that holds significance to you.

 think: your loved one’s old clothes, the familiar dish towel that always hung in your grandmother’s kitchen, the pillow case you’ve been crying into for the last six months, the sweater you wore the night of the break-up.